 Learn more about some of the trees we supply in our guide to 31 native tree species.

-The trees supplied are all one to two year old saplings ranging from 20-60cm in height.
+The trees supplied are all one- to two-year-old saplings ranging from 20-90cm in height.
 This makes them easy to transport, handle and plant.
-Saplings this size also establish very quickly – they can reach adult head height in around eight years.
+Saplings this size also establish quickly, and they can reach 2 metres high in around eight years.

 Our MOREwoods scheme includes subsidised tree protection.
 Our expert advisers will discuss the best tree protection for your site with you.